Teach English in Argentina safely

-The “statistics” suggest that yes, there is a considerable amount of crime in this city.
-With some 13 million inhabitants, about 3 million of whom reside within the capital, the city is a never-ending, sprawling mass of urban chaos.
+The “statistics” suggest that there is a considerable amount of crime in this city.
+With some 13 million inhabitants, about 3 million of whom reside within the capital; the city is a never-ending, sprawling mass of urban chaos.
 As with any large metropolitan area, huge population figures will invariably lead to a higher number of crime-related incidents.
 The same can be said of many other cities, such as London, Sao Paulo, New York or Bangkok.

-Admittedly, I regularly find myself roaming the streets alone at night, though in areas such as Recoleta and Palermo, which account for the vast majority of tourists and expats, I feel relatively safe.
-If you stick to the larger avenues you will find the streets filled with ample lighting, and a constant stream of life that never seems to die down.
+Admittedly, I regularly find myself roaming the streets alone at night.
+However, I feel relatively safe in areas such as Recoleta and Palermo, which account for the vast majority of tourists and ex-pats.
+If you stick to the larger avenues, you will find the streets filled with ample lighting and a constant stream of life that never seems to die down.
 The old “safety in numbers” cliche is applicable here.

-What I find intriguing is that it is in fact the locals who seem more readily perturbed by potential danger.
+What I find intriguing is that it is, in fact, the locals who seem more readily perturbed by potential danger.
 I’m left wondering why this could be – are they simply more aware than we are?
 Do tourists look at this place through rose-tinted glasses, selectively choosing not to accept the facts?

-I personally don’t feel that this is the case.
+I don’t feel that this is the case.
 Perhaps the locals have seen a change over time, to which we cannot relate having spent comparatively very little time here.
-It could also be that Argentines are generally more exposed to the media, and subsequently to the stream of disturbing stories that regularly occupy the news.
-Additionally, as a foreigner here who has spent most of the time in the more expensive, tourist areas, I cannot speak about the suburbs.
-Certainly, the level of criminal activity outside of the more built up areas is considerably higher, but this is not something that will generally affect those visiting the city from abroad.
+It could also be that Argentines are generally more exposed to the media and subsequently to the stream of disturbing stories that regularly occupy the news.
+Additionally, as a foreigner here who has spent most of the time in the more expensive tourist areas, I cannot speak about the suburbs.
+Indeed, the level of criminal activity outside of the more built-up areas is considerably higher, but this is not something that will generally affect those visiting the city from abroad.

 To my dismay, I realised his words translated as “I have a weapon, and I’m going to kill you.
 I want money.”
 The opportunistic nature of his efforts, combined with the bustling streets and the fact that I was so close to home, meant I was able to shrug him off with a “Perdon, no entiendo” and walk quickly on.
 I knew that, short of the courage to mug me on a busy street, he was hoping to scare me into paying him something.
-Scare me he certainly did, pay him something I certainly did not.
-Nevertheless, the experience made me realise that it is always possible that something can happen, and one should be aware to guard against complacency.
+Scare me he certainly did; pay him something I certainly did not.
+Nevertheless, the experience made me realise that it is always possible that something can happen, and one should be aware of guarding against complacency.